AndreiMoraru123/2D-Tracker/README.md

 [![View Object Tracking via Sensor Fusion on File Exchange](https://www.mathworks.com/matlabcentral/images/matlab-file-exchange.svg)](https://www.mathworks.com/matlabcentral/fileexchange/119448-object-tracking-via-sensor-fusion)

-Run `ObjectTracker.m` and make sure all files are in the same directory (both git commit and zip download should suffice for this).
+Run `ObjectTracker.m` and make sure all files are in the same directory.
 Enjoy :-)

 > **Note**
 > You can control the Seal, if you own an Arduino + MPU inertial sensors suite, [this is how it works](https://github.com/AndreiMoraru123/SensorFusion).